sreerag-chandrasekharan/Covid19-detection-chest-xray/README.md

 # Detecting COVID-19 with Chest X Ray using PyTorch
 Early and accurate diagnosis of COVID-19 is crucial to contain its spread and initiate timely treatment.
 The standard diagnostic methods such as nasal and throat swabs (RT-PCR tests) often suffer from low sensitivity and delayed results, leading to false negatives and uncontrolled transmission.
-This project demonstrates a basic image classification pipeline using PyTorch and torchvision.
+This project demonstrates a basic image classification pipeline using PyTorch and torchvision using (SIRM) COVID-19 DATABASE.
 pre trained prediction:

 ![Prediction](images/Pretrain.png)